wp-plugins/flash-album-gallery/readme.txt

 = How to create a categories in flash album?
 I only have one category, which is the name of the gallery. =

 You can do it easily with FlAGallery button on editor panel, when you edit post.
 In trhe popup window hold down 'Ctrl' button and choose galleries left mouse button.
-Or just write gallery IDs separated by comma in "gid" attribute: [flagallery gid=7,3,5,2 name="My Galleries"]
+Or just write gallery IDs separated by comma in "gid" attribute: [flagallery gid=7,3,5,2]

-To display ALL galleries as categories: [flagallery gid=all name="My Galleries"]
+To display ALL galleries as categories: [flagallery gid=all]

 = How can I set it to auto slideshow when open the page? =